low interest loan graphic

 Ready to actively pursue a lower rate?
 Here are actionable strategies:

-1. Improve Your Credit Score: Consistently pay bills on time, reduce outstanding credit card balances, and avoid opening numerous new accounts simultaneously.
+• Improve Your Credit Score: Consistently pay bills on time, reduce outstanding credit card balances, and avoid opening numerous new accounts simultaneously.
 Even minor improvements can yield significant rate reductions.
+MarketWatch recently highlighted smart moves consumers can make to raise their credit score, emphasizing that proactive steps can pay off, whether you have weeks or months before applying for credit.

-2. Consider a Co-signer: If your credit profile is weak, a co-signer with an excellent credit history may help you qualify for a lower rate.
-Ensure your co-signer understands the full implications and risks involved.
+• Consider a Co-signer: If your credit history is limited or needs improvement, a co-signer with a strong credit profile can help you qualify for a loan or secure a lower interest rate.

 Common Mistakes to Avoid When Seeking Credit